zulip/zulip/docs/git-guide.md

 changes that have occurred on zulip/upstream since you first started your work, it must perform a three-way merge and create a merge commit.

-Merge commits aren't bad, however, Zulip don't use them.
+Merge commits aren't bad, however, Zulip doesn't use them.
 Instead Zulip uses a forked-repo, rebase-oriented workflow.

 A merge commit is usually created when you've run `git pull` or `git merge`.